bbe2/portfolio/README.md

 • Experienced technical curriculum developer and instructional designer.

-• As a long-term information technology re-engineering practitioner, I combine industrial organizational principles with learning theories to create compelling learning experiences.
+• Long-term information technology and business re-engineering practitioner combining industrial organizational principles with learning theories to implement diverse methods to create effective learning experiences.

 ---------
 > **INSTRUCTIONS:** Please select the '8 Branches' button in the 4th submenu to view: